-Lay two Top Tubes (1) (A with "T" -joint and B with Socket in the insert drawing) on the ground in the positions shown.
+Lay Top Tubes (1) with T-joint and Top Tubes(2) with socket (A and B in the inset drawing) on the ground in the positions shown.
 Make sure the Top Tubes are turned so the small holes (spring holes) are facing the ground.

-Insert one end of the Top Tube with T-joint (A) into the Socket of the other Top Tube (1) with Socket (B).
-The Top Tubes should now appear as shown in step 2, below.
+Insert one end of the Top Tube (1) with T-joint(A)into the socket of the other Top Tube (2) with socket(B).
+The Top Tube should now appear as shown in step 2, below.